Scientist Jobs in USA with Visa Sponsorship

 Use postdoctoral positions as a visa bridge

-Postdoc roles at U.S. universities typically come with J-1 or cap-exempt H-1B sponsorship.
+Postdoc roles at U.S. universities typically come with J-1 visa or cap-exempt H-1B sponsorship.
 These positions let you build the credentials needed for O-1A or EB-2 NIW petitions while maintaining legal work status.

 Target interdisciplinary roles in high-demand areas